-Prototypes for Mercedes-Benz’s next-generation GLS have been spotted for the first time, hinting at a more fluid yet still imposing design for the automaker’s biggest SUV offering.
+Prototypes for Mercedes-Benz’s next-generation GLS have been spotted again.
+They hint at a more fluid yet still imposing design for the automaker’s biggest SUV offering.

 Mercedes was smart to get into the full-size SUV segment a decade ago with the original GL-Class.
 The second-generation model currently on sale was rebranded the GLS for the 2017 model year as part of a naming shakeup at Mercedes, so this new GLS represents the model’s third iteration.